Cloudxtreme/sshkey-manager-1/README.md

     $ ssh -V
     ```

     In my system `ubuntu 16.04`, I can not use command `apt update ;apt upgrade` to update my openssh version higher than 7.2(reason is [here](https://serverpilot.io/community/articles/upgrading-openssh-on-ubuntu-lts.html)).
-If you ssh version is lower than 7.3, we offer a script to help you quick install openssh 7.3p1.
+If your ssh version is lower than 7.3, we offer a script to help you quick install openssh 7.3p1.
     ```shell
     $ ./update_ssh_7.3.sh
     ```